 Consider:

-What insights are you seeking?
+- What insights are you seeking?
 (Immediate customer satisfaction, long-term loyalty trends, churn risks)

-Who will use the data?
+- Who will use the data?
 (Customer success, product, marketing, or support teams)

-What actions will follow?
+- What actions will follow?
 (Closing feedback loops, improving processes, or engaging promoters)

 💡 Pro Tip: Don't limit yourself to one survey type.
-Combining transactional and relationship NPS provides a complete picture—real-time feedback on specific interactions and broader insights into customer loyalty.
+Combining transactional and relationship NPS provides a complete picture: real-time feedback on specific interactions and broader insights into customer loyalty.

 Look for tools that support:

-Customizable Surveys: Ability to brand surveys, add logic, and support multiple languages.
+- Customizable Surveys: Ability to brand surveys, add logic, and support multiple languages.

 💡 Pro Tip: Match the channel to the context.
 Email surveys work best for relationship NPS, while in-app or SMS surveys are ideal for transactional feedback.
 This ensures relevance.
-For more on channel selection, see our guide on how when and where to collect net promoter score surveys.
+For more on channel selection, see our guide on how, when, and where to collect net promoter score surveys.

 A raw NPS score tells you what your customers feel but not why.
 That's where analytics come in.

-Besides the basic analysis of quantitative data, look for features like:
+Beyond the basic analysis of quantitative data, look for features like:

 4. Focus on Closing the Feedback Loop